top of page

 Flooding; David Williams had heard back from Highway’s who said they will put new flood gauges at the Packhorse Bridge ford.
 The Council are to jet out the drain outside Bridge Cottage after the Hinds reported that this was blocked and could cause flooding problems to their property.

-Local Council Network: Nick Handlay had little to report but asked if the Parish Council would pay for a course which would help her carry out her duties at a cost of £40.
+Local Council Network: Nicky Handlay had little to report but asked if the Parish Council would pay for a course which would help her carry out her duties at a cost of £40.
 This was agreed.

 Dowlish Wake Website: It was agreed that Nicky put our Parish Council Agenda on this in future.
 Our Minutes currently go on this.